 Paying close attention to everyone’s sleeping arrangements can help the first evening be as pleasant as possible.
 For example, if you are relocating with small children, make sure the portable sleeper set is easily accessible.
 And if you have pets, don’t forget to set aside their beds or crates.
 Pets need a good night’s rest, too!

-- Air mattress, folding bed or portable bed (if your primary bed is not going to be assembled)
+- Air mattress, folding bed or portable bed (if your primary bed is not going to be assembled or arrives after you move in).

 Now that sleeping arrangements have been organized for your first night at your new home, consider eating arrangements.
 Your freezer and refrigerator may not be up and running on your first night and unpacking your dishes and kitchen necessities will not be on the top of your to-do list that first night.
 Therefore, you may want to consider eating out or ordering in for your first few meals.
 Visiting your local eateries is an excellent way to get familiar with your neighborhood and helps eliminate the stress of not only unpacking your cookware but also cleaning up afterward.